Non-judicial punishment

-In the United States Armed Forces, Non-judicial punishment (NJP) is a disciplinary measure that may be applied to individual military personnel, without a need for a court martial or similar proceedings.
+In the United States Armed Forces, non-judicial punishment (NJP) is a disciplinary measure that may be applied to individual military personnel, without a need for a court-martial or similar proceedings.

 General

-In the United States Armed Forces, non-judicial punishment is a form of military justice authorized by Article 15 of the Uniform Code of Military Justice.
-Its rules are further elaborated on in various branch policy as well as the Manual for Courts-Martial.
+In the United States Armed Forces, non-judicial punishment is a form of military justice authorized by Article 15 of the Uniform Code of Military Justice (UCMJ).
+Its rules are further elaborated on in various branch policies, as well as the Manual for Courts-Martial.
 NJP permits commanders to administratively discipline troops without a court-martial.
-Punishment can range from reprimand to reduction in rank, correctional custody, loss of pay, extra duty or restrictions depending on rank of the imposing officer and receiving officer.
-The receipt of non-judicial punishment does not constitute a criminal conviction (it is equivalent to a civil action), but is often placed in the service record of the individual.
-The process for non-judicial punishment is governed by Part V of the Manual for Courts-Martial and by each service branch's regulations.
+Punishment can range from reprimand to reduction in rank, correctional custody, loss of pay, extra duty, or restrictions depending on rank of the imposing officer and receiving officer.
+The receipt of NJP does not constitute a criminal conviction (it is equivalent to a civil action), but is often placed in the service record of the individual.
+The process for it is governed by Part V of the Manual for Courts-Martial and by each service branch's regulations.

 Non-judicial punishment proceedings are known by different terms among the services.
-In the Army and the Air Force, non-judicial punishment is referred to as Article 15; in the Marine Corps it is called being "NJP'd", being sent to "Office Hours", or satirically amongst the junior ranks, "Ninja Punched".
-The Navy and the Coast Guard call non-judicial punishment captain's mast or admiral's mast, depending on the rank of the commanding officer.
+In the Army and the Air Force, NJP is referred to as Article 15; in the Marine Corps it is called being "NJP'd", being sent to "Office Hours", or satirically among the junior ranks, "Ninja Punched".
+The Navy and the Coast Guard call NJP captain's mast or admiral's mast, depending on the rank of the commanding officer.